 As I quickly approach a big milestone birthday – I find myself more and more aware of lines that have appeared on my face.
-As much as makeup can transform you, your painting can only as good as its canvass.
+As much as makeup can transform you, your painting can only be as good as its canvass.
 Sure, I’ve tried and tested many, many, many face creams, oils and serums (all of which I’m sure has helped me so far!) this time round, I thought I would take the natural approach and try to slow down the hands of time through the latest celebrity craze, facial yoga.
 Madonna, Gwyneth Paltrow and Jennifer Anniston all swear by this exercise, so what exactly is it?

 Face yoga is a series of exercises that promise to do for your face what yoga does for your body: relax and tone muscles.
 So, I set out to research if making these targeted facial expressions can really prevent — and even reverse — wrinkles and sagging.